Empowering women through workshops, skill sharing and creating opportunities.

 In April 2015 we held a Women’s Week at Butterfly and had a week of activities from making soya milk and fire reducing stoves, to natural medicine, jewelry making and motivational films and talks.
 It was a brilliant success with over 60 women attending daily and we hope this will let more women know about the opportunities and links that we are trying to offer them.

-Volunteers can either assist with some of the current groups to encourage progress, or come to run their own workshop to share skills and empower women!
+Volunteers can either assist with some of the current groups to encourage progress, or come to run their own workshop.

 - Massage therapists who learned professional massage through workshops held by volunteers at Butterfly, and now offer their services to guests weekly!

-- The Butterfly Baby Baskets, supported by Genna Davies who taught women to weave moses baskets, providing a constant source of income.
+- The Butterfly Baby Baskets, supported by Genna Davies who taught women to weave moses baskets, providing an income.
 They are filled with donated items for new mothers: baby clothes, soap, toiletries, nappies, chitenje, etc, then delivered to the maternity ward at Nkhata Bay Hospital!

 - Kakumbi Peanut Butter group, who produce weekly in the village and sell to local markets.
-With this group, volunteers could help with their marketing taking the produce further afield, as they really need encouragement and help with managing their finances.
+Volunteers could help to market and take the produce further afield, as they need encouragement and managing finances.

 - Groups trained in making and packaging home made soap.
-Another project that could benefit from marketing and business management.
+Another project that could benefit from encouragement, marketing and management.

 There is great potential with other established women’s groups to teach them their own product to sell.
 ‘One village, one product’ will take a longer-term commitment for volunteers, but there is massive potential to change livelihoods into the future.